mirahas/KPMG-developer-tech-test/README.md

 I have installed Bootstrap and SCSS for the styling of this web application.

-However, as I progressed through the excercise, I didn't use Bootstrap as it wasn't necessary to achieve the task.
+However, as I progressed through the excercise, I didn't use Bootstrap as it wasn't necessary for the styling.
+I used a mobile-first approach, the mobile css was default and media css query was used to add styling for larger screens.
-On the other hand, SCSS was used extensively as it helps keep a good stucture of the styling making it readable and more efficient.
+SCSS was used extensively as it helps keep a good stucture of the styling making it readable and more efficient.
 I have added variables to store some CSS values which ensures, if a change was needed, then simply changing the value of the variables would make that very easy.